 little evidence to either prove or disprove this.

 The COVID-19 vaccines have their own reactogenicity.
-The data that we do have available shows that:
+The data that we do have available (as of July 2021) shows that:

 Our body’s immune system has a normal response when an infection is perceived.
 Part of this response is the release of cytokines, which are biological chemicals that stimulate cell pathways and allow for communication between cells.
 They are inflammatory proteins.
 In simple terms, they produce inflammation to attack the invading virus.
 These cytokines signal the immune system to start doing its job.